UVM.007.22 Cannabis Media Fellowship_R5_Twitter_Group

 Professional Certificate in Cannabis Plant Biology

 Created in UVM’s College of Agriculture and Life Sciences, the Cannabis Plant Biology Professional Certificate is designed for professionals interested in learning more about cannabis production from seed to sale.
-The program covers cannabis chemicals, genetics, agricultural best practices, post-harvest handling, processing, as well as how cannabis affects the human body through learning basic pharmacology and examining the different modes of administration.
+The program covers cannabis chemicals, genetics, agricultural best practices, post-harvest handling, and processing, as well as how cannabis affects the human body through learning basic pharmacology and examining the different modes of administration.

 As a new industry-leading credential, UVM’s Cannabis Plant Biology Professional Certificate prepares professionals to understand the systems, processes, facilities, and equipment used to produce Cannabis-based products, including hemp oils enriched in cannabidiol (CBD).

-In addition to education, UVM has been at the fore front of research focused on establishing best practices for growing hemp sustainably.
+In addition to education, UVM has been at the forefront of research focused on establishing best practices for growing hemp sustainably.

 Application Timeline:

-• Applications to be submitted by January 27, 2023
+• Applications to be submitted by TBD

-• Selected applicants to be announced February 17, 2023
+• Selected applicants to be announced TBD

 Program Details: